dooguypapua/eKLIPse/README.md

 ### Reference
 Please cite (submitted article)

-Goudenège et al.

-eKLIPse: A sensitive tool for the detection and quantification of mitochondrial DNA deletions from next generation sequencing data
+eKLIPse: A sensitive tool for the detection and quantification of mitochondrial DNA deletions from next generation sequencing data.